simon741/edu-devcamp/HOL/HOL0/README.md

 1. Complete the form and be sure to use the e-mail address you created in [Exercise 1](#ex1) for your Office 365 Educational trial subscription.
 Click `Next`.

+> You will need a valid credit card in the third step for the `Country/Region` you select here.

     ![image](./media/2018-07-18-15-43-00.jpg)

 1. Enter your phone number and click `Text me`.
 Enter the verification code that you receive via SMS and click `Verify code`.